Case Study: UX Design, Content Strategy

 When considering both personas, I realized that Confident Chris may have been like an Alex Aloof at one point in time, but eventually got educated in how to dress.
 For Alex, learning how to dress never really mattered, but at some point in his life, having the skill of putting a look together will.

-I believe, in creating an app which helps Chris find styling solutions, I can simultaneously help Alex (or whoever is dressing him) with his need to become a better dressed man.
+I believe, in creating an app which helps Chris find styling solutions I can simultaneously help Alex (or whoever is dressing him) with his need to become a better dressed man.
 If Alex chooses to continue and develop this new skill, my solution would need to be delightful and accessible enough to be of value to him, but also rich enough to be of value to Chris.

 What is your centerpiece?

 Chris’ testimonial was very insightful, “What do I wear with these sneakers?
 This hat?
 This jacket?”
 All the Chris personas I interviewed had a similar ritual when creating a look for the day.
 They would pick an “anchor piece” (sneakers, shirt, hat, etc.) then determine the rest of their outfit around that piece.
-The idea is very efficient and effective, yet simple enough for Alex to adopt as well, and perfect idea to build my solution around.
+The idea is very efficient and effective, yet simple enough for Alex to adopt as well, and a perfect idea to build my solution around.

 main user flow